-A third type of resettlement involved both displacement and changes to land tenure and ecological circumstances brought about by development schemes.
-This combination of social and ecological changes has characterized resettlement programs carried out in conjunction with river basin development schemes.
-In Ethiopia the earliest major scheme of this kind occurred in the Awash Valley in the northeast of the country, where, beginning in the 1950s, a series of hydroelectric dams were built to provide electricity for Addis Ababa and to facilitate the irrigation of new cotton and sugar plantations (Ayalew & Getachew 2009).
-Irrigation development continued with World Bank support through the 1960s, raising challenges for Afar and Oromo pastoralists who had previously used the floodplains of the Awash for dry season grazing.
-Kloos (1982) estimated that the irrigation schemes displaced 20,000 people, who at the same time faced heightened competition for resources with the estimated 150,000 farm laborers, mostly migrants from the highlands, who settled near the plantations.
-When rains failed in 1973, the result was famine, as many among the Afar and Oromo no longer had any fall-back options (Kloos 1982: 32).
+The third type of resettlement involves both displacement and changes to land tenure and ecological circumstances brought about by infrastructure projects such as dams, highways, and irrigation schemes.
+In Ethiopia, the earliest major scheme of this kind occurred in the Awash Valley in the northeast of the country, where, beginning in the 1950s, a series of hydroelectric dams was built to provide electricity for Addis Ababa and to facilitate the irrigation of new cotton and sugar plantations (Ayalew & Getachew 2009).
+These projects served the interests of the state and of investors by providing them with access to large amounts of resources that were used by the peoples of the region, but that had previously remained outside of national accounts (Behnke & Kerven 2013).
+They raised major challenges for Afar and Oromo pastoralists who had used the floodplains of the Awash for dry season grazing.
+Kloos (1982) estimated that the irrigation schemes displaced twenty thousand people, who at the same time faced heightened competition for resources with the estimated 150,000 farm laborers, mostly migrants from the highlands, who settled near the plantations.
+When rains failed in 1973, the result was famine for many among the Afar and Oromo who no longer had any fall-back options.